 Takeaway – Treat and sell your services like a product with short time frames and a precise outline of the work involved.

 4. Exercise Patience

-Even when Jason knew that Basecame was going to move mountains, he took his time and waited patiently until the project was making more money than his other client work.
+Even when Jason knew that Basecamp was going to move mountains, he took his time and waited patiently until the project was making more money than his other client work.
 At this point, he dropped much of his client work and began focusing on Basecamp.
-Needless to say, the risk of failure had subsided by then and making the full time switch to Basecamp was a no brained.
+Needless to say, the risk of failure had subsided by then and making the full time switch to Basecamp was a no brainer.

 With this in mind, Fried is always quick to tell entrepreneurs to slow down and take time to home the process.
 If a startup has several projects on the go they should wait until one of them is making enough money before committing 100% to the project.

 Takeaway – Patience removes much of the risk involved with startups and enterprise in general.

 5. Be Willing to Say Know to Clients and Money